Questaal Home

 plbnds '-sp~drawqp:ef=-0.038197*13.6~atop=10~window=-0.5,0.4' spq2.sr2ruo4

-edit mode
+edit modes

 plbnds has a limited, special purpose editing mode that is designed to extract and modify the bnds files it read.
 In this mode edits are made, creating a staging area with a new set of panels.
 After staging is complete you can write out the file to bnds.dat.

-Invoke the editor with --edit. plbnds’ edit mode follows the same conventions as other Questaal editors: you can run it in batch mode or interactively.
-So far the options are limited to extracting one or set of panels from a bnds file, and writing the extracted ones to a new file.
+The ASCII editor: options are limited at present to extracting one or set of panels from a bnds file, and writing the extracted ones to a new file.
+The options are:

 • ~panels=lst causes the editor to copy a set of panels to the staging area. lst is a list of panels that plbnds read from disk at start of execution. lst follows Questaal’s standard syntax for integer lists.
 Each element in lst must be an integer between 1 and the maximum number of panels read from the disk.
 You can copy the same panel into the staging area more than once, as shown in the example below.